Hali Koti, Bandpey-ye Sharqi

-Hali Koti (هلي كتي, also Romanized as Halī Kotī) is a village in Sajjadrud Rural District, Bandpey-ye Sharqi District, Babol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 17, in 4 families.
+Hali Koti (هلی کتی, also Romanized as Halī Kotī) is a village in Sajjadrud Rural District, Bandpey-ye Sharqi District, Babol County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 17 in 4 households.
+The following census in 2011 counted less than 4 households.
+The 2016 census recorded no households in the village.